Free Educational Workshops

 at Ipsef Asia 2018

-IPSEF Asia which runs at the Andaz Hotel in Shanghai on 24-25th April will feature a series of free to attend workshops on the morning of Tuesday 24th April from 9.00 – 12.00.
+IPSEF Asia which took place at the Andaz Hotel in Shanghai on 24-25th April featured a series of free to attend workshops on the morning of Tuesday 24th April from 9.00 – 12.00.

-Delivered by experts from a number of participating commercial organisations the 20 minute workshops will provide insights into a range of themes relevant to school heads, department leaders, procurement officers and subject teachers.
+Delivered by experts from a number of participating commercial organisations the 20 minute workshops provided insights into a range of themes relevant to school heads, department leaders, human resources, procurement officers and subject teachers.

 The current workshops include